female musician portrait microphone

 Rosie Vie credits her autistic mind, as well as sensitivity and hyper-creativity, for her gifts when it comes to song lyrics, poetry, and applying rhythm and melody.
 She has been making up melodies and harmonies since childhood, though only seriously so since aged 15.

-Overall, however, Rosie Vie identifies as an artivist.
-However, she is also a family gal and a homebody being passionate about home cooking and a protective 'mama bear' whom has raised two strong-minded, bright, and caring sons who are both talented in their own individual ways; social butterfly Elliot is musical like his mother and enjoys making impressively catchy hip hop/pop music as a hobby (and maybe more one day) as well as preparing for trades school, and Pearson, who is moderately autistic and incredibly smart, is inquisitory and currently learning about history and the social sciences.
+While Rosie Vie is passionate about her artivism work, she is also a family gal and a homebody being just as passionate about home cooking; she is a protective 'mama bear' who has raised two strong-minded, bright, and caring sons who are both talented in their own individual ways; social butterfly Elliot is musical like his mother and enjoys making impressively catchy hip hop/pop music as a hobby (and maybe more one day) as well as preparing for trades school, and Pearson, who is moderately autistic and incredibly smart, is inquisitory and currently learning about history and the social sciences.

-Through her vlogs and community work Rosie Vie has inspired many to self-advocate, support each other, believe in themselves, and perhaps pursue their own artistic talents and interests.
+Through her work Rosie Vie inspires many to support themselves and each other, believe in themselves, and perhaps pursue their own talents, interests and to grow their own natural strengths.
 Her powerfully moving and catchy new demo beat, Windchill, speaks from the heart of a survivor.
 Vie is very keen to produce Windchill (and the other three newest demos) to perfection, once technological requirements to do so are achieved.
-She is certainly open to serious collaboration and production opportunities, and greatly benefits from public support to keep creating and sharing her catchy, melodic and lyrically moving music - sung with her distinct girlish-tomboy alto-rasp voice.
-Her message is one of passion and assertion but nonviolence, hope, bravery, love and kindness.
+She is certainly open to serious collaboration and production opportunities, and greatly benefits from your support to keep creating and sharing her catchy, melodic and lyrically moving music - sung with her distinct girlish-tomboy alto-rasp voice (vaguely comparable to the likes of Stevie Nicks, Joan Jett, and perhaps even a little Miley Cyrus, but with little dashes of folk/jazz-esque smoothness and playful pop princess glossed throughout.)

 female singer concert stage